FellyJish/Conways-Game-Of-Life/README.md

 # Conways-Game-Of-Life
-Conway's game of life cellular automation for c++ practice
+Conway's game of life cellular automation for some c++ practice

+This uses the SFML library